Unitail: Detecting, Reading, and Matching in Retail Scene: Baseline Implementation

 \subsection{Off-the-shelf Algorithms}

-We conduct experiments using multiple codebases including mmdetection \citep{mmdetection} for FCOS, SAPD, ATSS; mmocr \citep{mmocr2021} for DBNet, FCENet, PSENet, CRNN, NRTR, RobustScanner, SAR, SATRN, ABINet; AlphaRotate \citep{yang2021alpharotate} for RIDet and RSDet; maskrcnn benchmark\citep{massa2018maskrcnn_benchmark} for maskrcnn and Gliding Vertex; timm \citep{rw2019timm} for efficientnet, swin transformer, and ResNeSt.
+We conduct experiments using multiple codebases including mmdetection \cite{mmdetection} for FCOS, SAPD, ATSS; mmocr \cite{mmocr2021} for DBNet, FCENet, PSENet, CRNN, NRTR, RobustScanner, SAR, SATRN, ABINet; AlphaRotate \cite{yang2021alpharotate} for RIDet and RSDet; maskrcnn benchmark\cite{massa2018maskrcnn_benchmark} for maskrcnn and Gliding Vertex; timm \cite{rw2019timm} for efficientnet, ResNet, and ResNet-IBN.
 To be more specific, models for product detection tasks are trained on 4 NVIDIA Titan RTX GPUs with two images per GPU.
 For fair comparison, the training schedule is 12 epochs with an initial learning rate of 0.01 divided by 10 at the 9th and the 11th epoch.
 Unless otherwise specified, the input images are scaled to 1200 and randomly horizontally flipped without any other augmentation.
 The Convex Hull and Shoelace Formula are implemented in CUDA to calculate the exact IOU of QUADs.
 Up to 400 detections per image are allowed to evaluate.
 For text detection models, we respect their optimized training setting for ICDAR2015 based on their officially released paper or code, but change the input image size to $1333 \times 800$.
 For text recognition, we finetune the publicly available weights on Unitial-OCR for 10 epochs.
-For the regular visual classifiers, we train on AliProduct \citep{AliProduct}.